Michael Radencich traces the evolution of the classic salmon fly, with more than 200 years of lithography and literature to pore over

-With more than two centuries of history behind it and still evolving, the development of the classic salmon fly is fascinating.
-Michael Radencich traces the history of the classic salmon fly, through literature and lithography.
+With more than 200 years of history behind it and still evolving, the development of the classic salmon fly is a truly fascinating subject.
+Michael Radencich traces the history of the classic salmon fly, through both literature and lithography.

 The beautiful, hand-coloured plates illustrating the classic salmon fly are a treat, but what are the essential fishing tomes no rod should be without?
 We survey the shelves, read best fishing books to hook.